 Sometimes their helicopters will hover for 15 or 20 minutes in the desert right behind the fence in our backyard.
 As much as I love to go for walks around here, I never walk after dark.
 I have seen too many makeshift shelters in the nearby desert—mesquite trees with the brush flattened down under them, filled with garbage.
 So very, very, much garbage.
 The helicopters hover until the trucks can get in there to pick up the UDAs.
 (That stands for undocumented aliens, what they seem to officially call them here.)

-A lot of people here claim to hate the Border Patrol but damn, we’re glad they’re here.
+A lot of people here hate the Border Patrol but we’re glad they’re here.